 Do you like fictional stories?
 Well, this one is not.
-Josh is a 26 years old banker from Minnesota and after saving up for his dream-trip to India, he decides to put his regular mundane life on a hold and experience something bigger.
+Josh is a 26 years old banker from Minnesota, and after saving up for his dream trip to India, he decides to put his regular mundane life on hold and experience something more significant.
 Little did he know, demons were waiting for his arrival.
-Read Encountering Ghosts in India – Part 1/4 with Rees Gargi.
+Read Encountering Ghosts in India – Chapter 1 with Rees Gargi.

 GO TO INDEX OF THIS STORY FOR ALL PUBLISHED CHAPTERS.

-It was the time when Josh decided to travel across India, known for its spiritual background.
+It was the time when Josh decided to travel across the country known for its spiritual background, India.
 He always wanted to see the beauty with his own eyes.
-Internet would never do justice to such a cultural phenomenon, he wonders as he books his flight to New Delhi.
+Internet would never do justice to such a cultural phenomenon, he ponders as he books his flight to New Delhi.

-Josh knew about the humidity and hot weather and he came prepared for it.
+Josh knew about the humidity and hot weather, and he came prepared for it.
 The back pocket of his shorts carried a sunscreen and some aloe vera gel.
 He once visited Texas, but compared to this Delhi heat, it was nothing.
-And it’s not even May or June.
+And it’s not even June.

-Josh tried to talk with his cab driver as they moved past around, what looked like a huge sculpture of a monkey with weird looking mace… “or hammer it is”, Josh said with a loud whisper.
+Josh tried to talk with his cab driver as they moved past around, what looked like a massive sculpture of a monkey with weird-looking mace… “or hammer it is,” Josh said with a loud whisper.

-“This is Hanuman and its gada”, said the cab driver, feeble-looking but with heavy hair under his nose.
-“We Hindus worship him”.
+“This is Hanuman and its Gada,” said the cab driver, feeble-looking but with dense hair under his nose.
+“We Hindus worship him.”

 Josh was confused and amused at the same time.
 He was expecting this.
 These people worship cows., why wouldn’t they revere a monkey, he thought with a grin.